corrados/edrumulus/README.md

   *WARNING* This circuit diagram is only intended for my initial tests.
 Use it at your own risk.

-## Algorithm development
+## Algorithm

-The algorithm research is done using a regular audio card.
-The drum pad output signal is captured and the signal processing and algorithm development is then done in Octave.
-The development is done in three steps:
+The algorithms are developed using a regular audio card.
+The drum pad output signal is captured and the signal processing and algorithm development is done in Octave.
+The development runs in three steps:

 1. Create the algorithms using a captured test signal and analyze it as a whole.
 This is the easiest and fastest way to create and improve the algorithms (this is the "playground").
 The